boydjc/BoydsBlog/README.md

 This was a project done to learn the basics of Ruby on Rails.
 It includes a blog home page that displayed written articles, as well as a system for readers to comment on an article.

+<i>Best security practices were not addressed in this project and users can create articles using the hardcoded username: 'admin' password: 'password'.</i>

 ## Home page
 <p align="center">
   <img src="https://raw.githubusercontent.com/boydjc/RailsBlog/master/HomeScreenshot.png">